 In preparing men and women for professional occupations as ministers of the Gospel, we deem it necessary to conform to certain standards of dress and appearance.
 These standards are prescribed in order to strengthen the testimony of the Bible School and to promote moral by emphasizing both the importance and the dignity of the ministry.

-Cleanliness and neatness in appearance are indispensible.
+Cleanliness and neatness in appearance are indispensable.
 Specifically, during class and chapel hours students are required to wear socks and dress shoes (no tennis shoes or sneakers), dress slacks (no jeans) and dress shirts or a modest dress.
 Hair should be worn conservatively and be neatly groomed.
 No excessive jewelry should be worn.

 A processing fee will be assessed for each Degree program.
 The processing fee will be due at the completion and presentation of the thesis for each Degree program.
 A ten percent deposit will be required at the beginning of the application process.
 Contact the administration office for more details.